ascendhr-tech/ascendhr-doc/ascendhr/user-story/football-club-setup-detail/US-0.0.3-invite-squad.md

 **Then**
 - System creates user account for invitee
 - System assigns the role specified in invitation
-- System redirects invitee to "Setup Your Player Card" flow
+- System redirects invitee to Dashboard
-- Invitee must create their own Player Card (same as US-0.0.3)
+- Invitee can create their Player Card later (Epic 0.4: US-0.4.0)

 ---